JacobStewart64/cpp-httplib/README.md

 So for all intents and purposes I think it works unless you plan on stopping and restarting the server.

+The design is almost A+ I think.
+I could scale accept more, and maybe splitting the 1 worker function into a couple different ones would improve it! + other minor things

 cpp-httplib
 ===========